 Founded in 1995 by Laura W. Bush, a former librarian and then First Lady of Texas, along with Mary Margaret Farabee and a dedicated group of volunteers, the TBF set out to honor Texas authors, promote the joys of reading, and benefit the state’s public libraries.
-The first Festival took place in November 1996 and has grown into one of the nation’s premier literary events.
+The first festival took place in November 1996 and has grown into one of the nation’s premier literary events.

 Teen carries a stack of books at the Texas Book Festival in Austin Texas